alpkabac/sukima/README.md

   through `!remember`
 - `!remember Your text` will insert a message from you in the bot's memory formatted like `yourNick: Your text` (only one `!remember` per user)
+- `!alsoRemember Your text` will append `Your text` to the currently remembered things
-- `!forget` will delete your remembered message
+- `!forget` will delete your remembered things on this channel
+- `!forgetAll` will delete everyone's things on this channel
+- `!showRemember`shows your remembered things on this channel
+- `!showAllRemember`shows everyone's remembered things on this channel
 - `!Blah blah blah` will send the message without any memory besides the `noContextSentence` included in personality translation file
   - You can use the `!` prefix to ask questions without using the context (it gives the **best** results)